Harold C. "Hal" Turner is a white supremacist true believer who has used radio and Internet broadcasts to disseminate his hate since the 1990s.

-Harold C. "Hal" Turner is a white supremacist true believer who has used radio and Internet broadcasts to disseminate his hate since the 1990s.
 At the same time, he worked as an informant for the FBI between 2003 and 2007, providing information on white supremacist groups for the same government he frequently railed against.
-On his radio show, Turner has ranted about "bull-dyke lesbians," "savage Negro beasts," "faggots," and even joked about a "portable nigger lyncher" machine.
+On his radio show, Turner has ranted about "bull-dyke lesbians," "savage Negro beasts," "f------," and even joked about a "portable n----- lyncher" machine.
 He has a nasty history of threatening political enemies, saying that they deserve to be killed and posting their addresses online.
 That practice caught up to him in August 2010, when he was convicted of threatening to assault and murder three federal judges.
 Jurors' confusion about his FBI role seems to have been behind two earlier mistrials.

 In His Own Words

 "We Christians would do well to adopt the Muslim strategy.
 When someone sues to remove the Ten Commandments from a public area, attack, beat and maybe even KILL them.
 When a federal appeals court rules that Christian Nativity Scenes in New York Schools can be banned while Jew Menorrah's [sic] a[nd] Muslim Crescents can remain in the same schools, the Judges on that court should be attacked, beaten and if necessary, KILLED."

 — Website post attacking "JEW NEWSPAPERS," Feb.
 6, 2006